Skip to main content

 • The aim is regeneration, creation of artistic values and social actualization.

-Interest-based education - various educational activities outside of school education as is informal and non-institutional education of youth and adults including seniors (Source: National Culture Centre).
+Interest-based, leisure and hobby artistic activities, cultural education and non-profesional artistic education: various art and creative-based activities, cultural and educational activities outside of school education as is informal and non-institutional education of youth and adults including seniors (Source: National Culture Centre).